This method works best with king salmon but you can safely use it with any kind: sockeye, silver, pink, even famed Atlantic salmon.

 - Salt the salmon lightly and set it out at room temperature for 15 to 20 minutes before cooking.

 - Fire up the grill.
-Make sure the surface is clean—this is very important.
+Make sure the surface is clean.
 Get some vegetable oil ready to wipe on the grill later.

 - After 15 to 20 minutes of setting out, pat the salmon dry and then use a butter knife to scrape the skin side to get any moisture or scales off.
 This makes the skin side drier so it will not stick to the grill.